Studying online (if an online offering is shown below)

 - Description

-Exercise as Medicine is designed to enable students to create, evaluate, modify and optimise exercise prescription to improve health and wellbeing.
-Using a combination of lectures, laboratories, and practical case studies, it will provide a platform enabling students to apply knowledge of exercise science to assist people to maintain health and prevent disease.
-Students will develop an understanding of the impact of modern lifestyles on risk factors for chronic diseases, and the role of exercise in chronic disease prevention to facilitate healthy active ageing.
+Exercise and physical activity have myriad benefits for human health and well-being.
+Exercise is a therefore a keystone of chronic disease prevention in humans.
+Exercise as Medicine is a unit designed to empower students to design, evaluate, adjust and optimise exercise prescription to improve human health and wellbeing.
+Using a combination of lectures, laboratories, and case studies, it will provide a platform enabling students to apply knowledge of exercise science to assist people to maintain health and prevent disease.
+Students will develop an understanding of the impact of modern lifestyles on risk factors for chronic diseases, and the role of exercise in chronic disease prevention to facilitate healthy active ageing and prolong healthspan.

 Content is oriented towards exercise testing and prescription for enhancing health and well-being in apparently healthy populations (in line with the competencies outlined by Exercise and Sports Science Australia ESSA at Accredited Exercise Scientist AES proficiency level).
 The unit also provides a platform for those progressing to higher levels of study to obtain Accredited Exercise Physiology (AEP) status.